-On Rosh Hashana of 5763 (September 7, 2002) the eruv was pronounced 'Kosher' for the first time.
+With the help of Rabbi Shimon Eider z"l, on Rosh Hashana of 5763 (September 7, 2002) the eruv was pronounced 'Kosher' for the first time.
 Since then a team of dedicated volunteers comprised of both undergraduate and graduate students have checked the eruv on a weekly basis to ensure its continued operation.
 (Click Here to become a volunteer.)

 The University City Eruv Corporation, founded in October 1997, is a non-profit corporation commissioned to build and maintain the University City Eruv.
 The University City Eruv Corporation attained all needed legal authority for the construction of the eruv, secured and holds the property rights for the "communal" region and all eruv components, is responsible for the long term maintenance of the eruv, and assumes all responsibilities relating to the eruv property and structures.
 The University City Eruv Corporation has Executive Officers and a Board of Directors.
 Our officers are students (both undergraduate and graduate) as well as alumni of the University of Pennsylvania.
 The board members are people dedicated in their recognition of the importance of the eruv project in University City.